censorship-no/ceno-docs/user-manual/en/browser/troubleshooting.md

 The Ouinet client run by CENO is finding problems starting on your device.

 When you launch CENO, the state may read `starting` for a few seconds; this is normal.
 However, if the state remains `starting` for too long, it may be a signal of serious connectivity issues that preclude the application from reaching the BitTorrent network.
 Please check your network connection and try restarting CENO.
-If you have a working connection but the state remains `starting`, please contact us.
+If you have a working connection but the state remains `starting`, please contact us (especially if the state was `started` in some previous run).

 If you see some other state, there may be some internal error in the Ouinet client.
 Please report the issue to us.